 Avoid eye rubbing Vigorous rubbing of itchy eyes can trigger keratoconus and cause progression in an existing condition.
 Ophthalmologists say keratoconus may slow or even halt once you stop eye rubbing.
-Treat itchy eyes with eye drops, not eye rubbing.
+Treat itchy eyes with eye drops and cold compresses, not eye rubbing.

 Rinse with saline solution and wash your hands Tap water contains all sorts of nasty bacteria that cause serious eye infections.
 Don't take the risk: use saline solution to rinse your lenses after cleaning them in the evening and to rinse out your contact lens case every morning before drying with a tissue.
 And wash your hands before handling contact lenses!

 6-12 monthly reviews Keratoconus is a progressive disease and can advance quickly in adolescents and young adults.
 Schedule a review with your eye-carer (generally optometrist/contact lens fitter) every 6-12 months.
 Incorrectly-fitted contact lenses can cause irritation and scarring.
 Crosslinking may be required to halt further progression.